 The upshot of those consultations was, that I decided to reverse the direction originally chosen for the flight.
 Revising the Pacific program was a sizable task in itself.
 The Coast Guard had arranged its routine cutter cruise to Howland Island so as to be on hand there at the time of my flight, other provisions had been made by the Navy.

 The original course from Brazil though Panama, Central America and Mexico would be replaced by a cross-country flight to Miami, a “practical shakedown flight, testing the rebuilt ship and its equipment . . . thereby saving the time of running such tests in California,” Earhart wrote, adding that any necessary adjustments or repairs could be made in Miami.

 Do Goerner’s letter and Prymak’s dismissal of Kennedy’s claims really mark the end of the story?
-Can we really declare “case closed” with confidence, based on the word of these two experts, as well as what some of our own “better angels” would have us conclude?
+Can we really declare “case closed” with confidence, based on the word of these two experts, as well as what some of our own “better angels” might have us conclude?

 The words of a few others might give some of the more suspicious among us reason to pause.
 We still don’t know precisely how much Amelia’s mother, Amy Otis Earhart knew, for example, as I discussed in a Dec.
 9, 2014 post, “Amy Earhart’s stunning 1944 letter to Neta Snook.“

 And in Amelia Earhart’s Radio (2006), respected researcher Paul Rafford Jr. made an astonishing revelation:

 Yet Mark Walker, a Naval Reserve Officer, heard something different from Earhart.
 I heard about Mark from his cousin, Bob Greenwood, a Naval Intelligence Officer.
 Bob wrote to me about Mark and what he had heard.